RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 Grading in MTH 225 works differently than it possibly does in your other courses and in high school.
 In MTH 225:

 - **Almost none of your assignments have point values**.
 (The exception is engagement credit items.)
 Therefore there is **no partial credit and no averaging** because there are no points.
 - Instead, assignments have **standards** which are descriptions of what constitutes "successful" work.
-These are given in detail in the document Standards for Student Work in MTH 225, described in more detail below.
+These are given in detail in the document ***Standards for Student Work in MTH 225***, described in more detail below.
-- Rather than grading individual items on assignments (for example individual exam questions), **each assignment** (or, each problem on a Learning Target exam) **is graded as a whole**, and I use the Standards for Student Work document to see if the entire piece of work meets the standard for "success".
-- If the item is "successful" according to the standards, it is marked *Success*.
+- Rather than attaching point values to items, I use the *Standards for Student Work* document to see if the work meets the standard for "success".
+If the item is "successful" according to the standards, it is marked *Success*.
 Otherwise it is marked either *Retry* or *Incomplete* depending on the assignment.
 (A mark of *Excellent* is also possible for exams.)
 - After I grade your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the standards, and if not, the feedback will tell you what was missing and how you might go about fixing it.
-- On Exams (both Learning Target and Application/Analysis), you will have the chance to **retry** the exam if needed so you can put the feedback you received to work and improve on the second attempt.
+- On Exams (both Learning Target and Application/Analysis), you will have the chance to **retry** the exam or individual items on the exam if needed so you can put the feedback you received to work and improve on the second attempt.
 - Your course grade is not based on point totals or averages (because there are no point values).
 Instead, the course grade is based on **how many learning tasks you've successfully accomplished** by the end of the semester, using a simple table that's given below.

 Therefore grades in MTH 225 are based not on your ability to do good work at a single point in time, but rather on your ability to **eventually learn the material** by acting on feedback from previous attempts.

-This process, using standards and feedback loops rather than points and averages, is how evaluation of work happens in most situations outside of college.
+This process, using standards and feedback loops rather than points and averages, is how learning naturally works and how evaluation of work happens in most situations outside of college.
 In your future jobs, for example, you'll be reviewed regularly by your manager; it's not a "one and done" situation where you get a point score and then the process is over.
 Instead, in a real job, you get feedback and coaching on how to improve, and then you act on the feedback and show the boss that you have improved.

 The main drawback of this approach to grading is that it's different and might take getting used to.
 I've done grading this way for over 10 years now, and I find that most students need no more than a week before they are fully comfortable with this.
 I encourage you to ask questions at any time so I can help you.